tsokawing/hikeasy/Backend/README.md

 Code style enforcement/linting is handled by Prettier, with the assistance of some IDE plugins.

+Deployment is handled by PM2.
+While originally, the NPM module "forever" was nominated to assist deployment, there was a problem in getting "forever" to work with the actual deployment, so PM2 is used instead.

 # Build Instructions

 This section describes the steps needed to prepare and use the environment of the backend sub-repo.